TangoJ-Labs/example-grpc/README.md

 ## Run the Example
-- From the repo parent directory:
+From the repo root directory:
 Server
 >`go run server/main.go`